HPV vaccine

 When given the choice, most people want to do whatever they can to lower their risk of cancer.
 Although some cancer risk factors are uncontrollable, there are some factors within your control.
 The human papillomavirus (HPV) vaccine is a research-backed, effective tool that significantly reduces cancer risk.

-At Advocate Health Care, we offer HPV vaccination and other vaccines in multiple convenient locations.
+At Advocate Health Care, we offer HPV vaccines and other vaccines in multiple convenient locations.
 You have access to comprehensive, compassionate care throughout the Chicago metro area.

 What is the HPV vaccine?